-CEI PA ends session by adopting Declaration14.
-November 2011. / Uncategorized
+CEI PA ends session by adopting Declaration, Uncategorized

 The session of the Central European Initiative (CEI) Parliamentary Assembly (PA) ended in Belgrade on Friday by adoption of the declaration that offers responses to the new economic crisis and current financial challenges.

 During a two-day session the House of the Serbian parliament, officials pointed to the importance of regional cooperation, particularly with regard to EU integration for regional countries.

 One of Serbia’s main priorities in terms of foreign policy is EU accession as an important step in creation of a new Europe and the parliament has an irreplaceable role in the achievement of this goal, Serbian Parliament Speaker Slavica Djukic Dejanovic stated at the opening of the meeting.

 She underscored that Serbia and other CEI members believe that policy of cooperation and EU accession represents an important step in achieving a new Europe as a continent of peace, political stability, respect of human rights and economic prosperity, a task in which parliaments have a matchless role.

 Serbian Assistant Foreign Minister Dusko Lopandic underscored that regional cooperation is the cornerstone of relations in European integration, ad that CEI can help Serbia achieve its goal in terms of EU accession.
 In addition to the EU membership, Lopandic listed as important the implementation of the Danube Strategy, prompt EU accession for remaining EU hopefuls and fight against organized crime.

 Serbia holds presidency over CEI this year and the meeting on the perspectives of CEI development was attended by 11 CEI delegations.
 The next country to chair CEI is Ukraine.

 CEI Expert Meeting on Next Generation Biofuels and 2nd SEDRI Task Force Meeting (Belgrade, 24 November 2011)